zbgapi/docs/ZBG-API-EN.md

 **Response Content**

-turn list，The element in the list is a string list，
+return list，The element in the list is a string list，

-turn string list，data declaration
+return string list，data declaration

 [
     marketId,